Li357/WHS-App/README.md

 - [x] Mod & day timers
 - [x] Schedule viewer
 - [x] Handle cross-sectioned mods
-- [ ] Handle late-start and holidays/breaks
+- [ ] Handle late-start/early dismissals
+- [x] Handle holidays/breaks
-- [ ] Handle end of the school year & summer
+- [x] Handle end of the school year & summer
 - [x] Upload profile photo
-- [ ] Auto-refresh on student details/schedule
+- [x] Auto-refresh on student details/schedule
 - [x] Redux rewrite for better performance
-- [ ] Finish Android startup screens & icons
+- [x] Finish Android startup screens & icons
+- [ ] Notification system for mod ends

 Currently pending (definitely implemented soon):

-- [ ] Querying of school calendar to get days off, auto-refresh
+- [x] Querying of school calendar to get days off, auto-refresh
 - [ ] Adding notification system of next class at mod end
 - [x] Add cross-section warning on dashboard

-Note that auto-refreshing will follow these rules:

-- Names will not be auto-refreshed
-- IDs will not be auto-refreshed
-- Graduation Year will be auto-refreshed every year
-- Mentors will be auto-refreshed every year (Homeroom will need a manual refresh)
-- Schedule is auto-refreshed every semester
+Auto-refresh depends on the fact *the school calendar updates for the next year by the end of the year!*

 If your username or password changes, you will still be able to see your information.
 This is because all your information is stored when you first sign in.
 It's recommended that you sign out if your credentials have changed.
+Auto-refresh will not work if your credentials change.

 Bug wise:

 - [x] Fix the hamburger menu problem with state and double clicking
 - [x] Update from react-native-swiper to an Android-compatible library
 - [ ] Wait for update on react-native-blur so that the BlurView is rendered with Image, not after
-- [ ] Components apparently don't unmount when navigating.
-Will have to workaround no lifecycle hooks

 Here are some app-OS goals: